RaphaelT1010/Machine-Learning-Facial-Recognition/README.md

 ## Discussion
-#### TALK ABOUT THE RESULTS HERE, AND OUR THOUGHT PROCESS BEGINNING TO END.
-REALLY THINK IN THIS SECTION AND SHOW HOW YOU THINK SCIENTIFICALLY
-### "This will mimic the sections you have created in your methods section as well as new sections you feel you need to create."
 ### Data Exploration
 Overall, this dataset should have not provided any problems in making a successful model.
 There’s great variety in the images, and all images should be labeled accordingly.
 There were actors, famous politicians, virtual avatars, people of varying ages, etc., so there should be no issues in the quality of the image dataset.